marxin/texi2rst-generated/sphinx/cpp/overview.rst

 minimize gratuitous differences, where the ISO preprocessor's behavior does not conflict with traditional semantics, the traditional preprocessor should behave the same way.
-The various differences that do exist are detailed in the section Traditional Mode.
+The various differences that do exist are detailed in the section :ref:`traditional-mode`.

 For clarity, unless noted otherwise, references to :samp:`CPP` in this manual refer to GNU CPP.